 After our excursion to the San Luis Valley last weekend, we decided to stick closer to home this Saturday.
 Our first stop was lunch, at Bingo Burger in downtown Colorado City.

 A Bingo Burger, by definition, had Pueblo peppers ground in with the meat.
 I ordered one, with bacon and cheese.
 With my fries, I also got tangy thousand island dipping sauce.
-Sally had a regular beef patty with avocado and bacon.
+My wife had a regular beef patty with avocado and bacon.
 With her sweet potato fries, she got ranch dipping sauce.

 We walked the streets downtown for a few blocks looking for chocolate.
 Along the way we saw three guys dressed in full WWI field gear, another guy in a kilt, and eight guys peddling, four on a side, down the street on some sort of canopied table.
 We also saw this.